sodadata/docs/soda/glossary.md

 The file in your local user home directory that stores your data source login credentials.

 ### historic metric
 A metric to use in Soda SQL tests which rely on historic measurements stored in the Cloud Metric Store.
-See [Historic metrics (Experimental)](#historic-metrics-experimental).
+See [Historic metrics](#historic-metrics).

 ### measurement
 {% include glossary-measurement.md %}